 Mind as Servant, Not Master

 Have you ever heard the saying, "The mind is a wonderful servant but a terrible master"?
-It's a powerful statement, and it really gets to the heart of one of the core things we work around in the Art of Mindful Evolution.
+It's a powerful statement, and it really gets to the heart of one of the core things we work around in the Art of Inner Mapping.
 Let's unpack this a bit.

 The Mind as a Servant